awsdocs/aws-systems-manager-user-guide/doc_source/Explorer-using-editing-data-sources.md

 You can't configure Explorer to stop displaying OpsCenter OpsItem data\.

 **Before you begin**
-Verify that you setup and configured services that populate Explorer widgets with data\.
+Verify that you set up and configured services that populate Explorer widgets with data\.
 For more information, see [Setting up related services](Explorer-setup-related-services.md)\.

 **To edit data sources**